FEUP-ESOF-2020-21/open-cx-t5g3-monkey-type-beat/README.md

 * **Alternative Flows and Exceptions**.
 Document other, legitimate usage scenarios that can take place within this use case, stating any differences in the sequence of steps that take place.
 In addition, describe any anticipated error conditions that could occur during execution of the use case, and define how the system is to respond to those conditions.

 ### User stories

+The users should be able to chat to eachother if they matched and participated in the same conference.

 This section will contain the requirements of the product described as **user stories**, organized in a global **[user story map](https://plan.io/blog/user-story-mapping/)** with **user roles** or **themes**.

 For each theme, or role, you may add a small description.
 User stories should be detailed in the tool you decided to use for project management (e.g. trello or github projects).